A Rasmussen invariant for links in $\mathbb{RP}^3$: The deformed complex and the Lee complex

+\begin{remark} Our grading conventions here differ slightly from the conventions in \cite{Gabrovsek}.
+In particular, the grading denoted $j$ in \cite{Gabrovsek} is equivalent to $j-k$ in our notation, and our quantum grading $j$ is normalized in $C(D)$ to remove the dependency on the framing of the link.
+Our conventions then align more closely with the conventions for annular Khovanov-Lee homology as in \cite{GLW}. \end{remark}

+\begin{remark} In \cite{Drobo}, Drobotukhina defined an analogue of the Jones polynomial for oriented links in $\RP^3$.
+After switching variables from $A$ to $q=-A^{-2}$, let us denote her invariant by $J_L(q)$.
+Then, it is not hard to check that the Euler characteristic of $C(D)$ is given by

+By contrast, with the conventions in \cite{APS, Gabrovsek}, the Euler characteristic of their homology is the element $[L]$ in the Kauffman bracket skein module of $\RP^3$ (the analogue of the usual Kauffman bracket in $S^3$), which depends on the framing of $L$. \end{remark}

-\begin{definition} Given an oriented link diagram $D\subset \RP^2$ and a set of resolution choices, the \emph{deformed Khovanov complex} $ \KC_d^*(D)$ is the chain complex $(C(D),\del)$ where we choose $R =\Z[s, t]$, with $s$ and $t$ in \eqref{eq:dele} being the two polynomial variables. \end{definition}
+\begin{definition} Given an oriented link diagram $D\subset \RP^2$ and a set of auxiliary diagram choices, the \emph{deformed Khovanov complex} $ \KC_d^*(D)$ is the chain complex $(C(D),\del)$ where we choose $R =\Z[s, t]$, with $s$ and $t$ in \eqref{eq:dele} being the two polynomial variables. \end{definition}

 Observe that $\KC_d^*(D)$ contains enough information to recover all the other complexes $(C(D),\del)$, for any choice of commutative ring $R$ and elements $s, t \in R$.
 Indeed, this can be done by tensoring with $R$ over $\Z[s, t]$, where we view $R$ as a $\Z[s, t]$-module using the action of the elements $s$ and $t$.